Scheme Used by the Trafficker

 Drug or alcohol addiction.
 More and more trafficking victims are describing the extensive use of drugs and alcohol by their traffickers as part of their means of control.
 As soon as this is identified, work through the task force to ensure placement with a drug and alcohol treatment program.
 Investigators will need to plan their interviews strategically, understanding the impact of withdrawal on victims, and coordinate with any treatment or services that the victims receive.

 Trauma bonding.
 Some traffickers develop a romantic relationship with the victim.
 The trafficker promises romance, nice clothing and other material goods, a better life, and in some instances, actually marries the victim.
 Some traffickers have children with the victim prior to, or entwined with, the trafficking exploitation.
 This type of recruitment can create strong ties between a trafficker and their victim, called a trauma bond.
 Trauma bonding can also occur in a non-romantic context when the victim has emotional ties to the trafficker due to their dependent status.
 They may feel appreciative for being fed, receiving some payment, or not being violently treated.
 In some cases, victims say that one trafficker was better than their last because he did not beat them.
 Some victims may look to their trafficker as a parental figure who is in a position of power they admire.
-See Section 4.1 for more information.
+See Section 4.1 on Using a Trauma-Informed Approach for more information.

 Federal Law Enforcement Resources: